lgatto/lgatto.github.io/_drafts/2022-10-15-ungrading.md

    how they intended to make up for missing the classes: work by themselves, use the recordings we provide, interact with class mates who do attend the lectures.
-Along the same lines, I had one student so far that was explicit about them re-reading the parts they struggled with on their end-of-class red sticky notes.
+Along the same lines, I had one student that explicitly wrote that they would revise the sections they struggled with on their end-of-class red sticky notes.

 ## Adjustments for smaller classes